Advantages of Remote I/O Devices With Networking Technologies

 In a similar manner, I/O networks will only operate with the main controller to handle the logic programming.

-Usually, this will be a PLC with an Ethernet or a DeviceNet connection.
-Each of the Network or Remote I/O devices will consist of the network cable incoming, with a number of wiring points for the sensors and relays and other I/O devices.
+Usually, this will be a PLC with an Ethernet or similar connection.
+Each of the networked or remote I/O chassis contains the network bus and a number of modules with wiring points for the sensors, relays, and other I/O devices.

-Sometimes only half a dozen of these ports, but other times it may have over 100 points, depending on the scale of the machine.
-Usually, these ‘points’ will take the form of screw terminals for +24v, GND and the signal, where other times they might be a 5-pin Quick-Disconnect cable terminal.
+Some of these systems will only need a half dozen I/O points, but others may have well over 100, it all depends on the scale of the machine.
+Usually, these points will take the form of screw terminals for +24, GND, and the signal.
+Some modules provide access to 5-pin M12 quick-disconnect cable terminal.

 Adding the I/O Devices to the Project

-The exact method for adding the devices into the project will be up to the hardware manufacturer and the software for the PLC.
-Usually, the only required information is the IP address of the remote I/O hub as well as the information about each terminal - is it an input, or an output.
+The exact method for adding the devices to the project will be up to the hardware manufacturer and the software for the PLC.
+Usually, the only required information is the IP address of the remote I/O network module as well as the information about each I/O module.

-With this information, you add the device into the project, then each terminal is accessible with its own address, just as easily as if it was connected directly to the PLC itself.
+With this information, you add the device into the project, then each remote I/O terminal is accessible with its own address and tag, just as if it were connected directly to the PLC itself.

 Many times, it can be possible to add an entirely new machine center into the operation with the only software change being a few lines to activate a new sub-routine of programming.
 Apply power to the machine center, connect a network cable, and the new devices are operating as intended.